railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_production.rst

 You can also open the production plan for past periods.
 In this case Open ERP shows you the real stock moves, by period for forecast reports.

-If you don't have automated procurement rules for a product you can at any time start procurement based on the estimates of the production plan.
+If you don't have automated procurement rules for a product you can start procurement at any time based on the estimates of the production plan.
-To do this press the button :guilabel:`Procure Incoming Left` on the :guilabel:`Master Procurement Schedule`.
+To do this press the button :guilabel:`Procure Incoming Left` (i.e. remaining) on the :guilabel:`Master Procurement Schedule`.
-Open ERP manages the forecast of restocking for an amount equal to the entries 'forecast'.
+Open ERP plans procurement for an amount equal to the entries forecast.

 ..
 Copyright © Open Object Press.
 All rights reserved.